 This grandparents’ rights case wound its way up to the Washington Supreme Court.
 Then the U.S. Supreme Court granted certiorari and heard arguments.
 This is the take-away from the high court’s Troxel decision:

 Thus far, Arizona’s grandparents’ rights statute has withstood constitutional challenge.
+Do grandparents have any rights in Arizona?
 After Troxel, grandparents and other non-parents may claim certain rights, but those rights are not without limitation.
 When fit parents are married to each other and the family is intact, the fundamental right to rear their children as they deem appropriate means they have the right to control visitation without judicial interference.
 Special weight must be accorded parental decisions.

 “B. [I]t is a rebuttable presumption that awarding legal decision-making to a legal parent serves the child’s best interests because of the physical, psychological and emotional needs of the child to be reared by a legal parent.
 A third party may rebut this presumption only with proof showing by clear and convincing evidence that awarding legal decision-making to a legal parent is not consistent with the child’s best interests.”

 How hard is it to get grandparents’ rights in Arizona?
 In keeping with Troxel, the Arizona grandparents’ visitation rights law requires the judge give special weight to the legal parents’ opinions and decisions regarding what is in their child’s best interests.
 Specifically, that the court should consider all relevant factors including:

 “1.
 The historical relationship, if any, between the child and the person seeking visitation.